 Hello, my name is Joseph Dane, and I am delighted at the possibility of our becoming acquainted.
-Because I believe that I can provide something here that you will find to be useful and effective and are unlikely to find elsewhere.
+Because I believe that I can provide something here that you will find useful and effective and are unlikely to find elsewhere.

 From rigorous and multiple years training in the University of Life Graduate Program, I have come to know that Magic is real, that it seems to require chaos to operate most effectively (makes it easier to put the same old basic elements back together in a new way).
 And, I’ve learned the hard way not to count on it solely in any given instance.
 Just live that our attitudes and behavior are attracting how and who we are being.
 Good vibes attract good vibes, bad attract bad.